Abhijetmax/Abhijetmax/README.md

 - 🔭 I’m working on my portfolio to dive into IT.
 - 🌱 I’m currently learning Javascript.
 - 👯 I’m looking to collaborate on new beginner-friendly projects. o.O
-- 🤔 I’m looking for help with new project idea generation.
+- 🤔 I’m looking for help with new project idea generation. :D
 - 💬 Ask me about Anything related to coding!
 - 📫 How to reach me: You know my full name.
 So ping me on LinkedIn, perhaps.
 - 😄 Pronouns: He/Him.